Symptoms include pain and tingling of the forehead, blisters on the forehead and nose, eye ache and redness, light

 The appearance of active shingles Shingles Shingles is a painful skin rash caused by a viral infection that results from reactivation of the varicella-zoster virus, the virus that causes chickenpox.
 What causes the virus to reactivate... read more , a history of the typical rash, or old scars resulting from a previous shingles rash help a doctor make the diagnosis of shingles.

-A new shingles vaccine Herpes Zoster Vaccine There are two herpes zoster vaccines.
+A recombinant shingles vaccine Shingles Vaccine There are two herpes zoster (shingles) vaccines.
 The newer herpes zoster vaccine is preferred over the older herpes zoster vaccine because it provides better and longer-lasting protection.
-The newer vaccine... read more is recommended for healthy people aged 50 or over, regardless of whether they have had chickenpox or shingles or been given the older herpes zoster vaccine.
-The new vaccine is effective in more than 90% of people, whereas the older vaccine was effective in 50% of people.
+The... read more is recommended for healthy people aged 50 or over, regardless of whether they have had chickenpox or shingles or been given the older herpes zoster vaccine.
+The recombinant vaccine is effective in more than 90% of people, whereas the older vaccine was effective in 50% of people.